kstough00/first-mile-navigating-curriculum-learn/README.md

 Once you've completed your first portfolio project review, you'll switch to using a local environment.
 There are a lot of parts to a development environment, and the set up is different for different operating systems - [this guide](https://help.learn.co/en/articles/1394611-when-should-i-set-up-a-local-environment) points to the right instructions for each system.

 # Technology Requirements
-To get started in the Online Software Engineering Bootcamp, we do not require students to use a specific type of computer.
+To get started in the Online Software Engineering bootcamp, we do not require students to use a specific type of computer.
 The Learn IDE allows access to a full development environment within your web browser.
 If you’re considering purchasing a new computer, we do recommend a Mac.
 The majority of web developers use Macs at work, and it’s the most likely operating system you’ll encounter in your career.
 Any Mac laptop from the past five years in good condition will work well.
 Windows and Linux operating systems are also suitable.
 Chromebooks and tablets are not suitable for the program.

 We recommend using Google Chrome as your web browser for web development.
 It has great development tools and available add-ons.
 Learn.co is also best viewed in Chrome.
 You can download Chrome here: [https://www.google.com/chrome/](https://www.google.com/chrome/)